TL;DR: I ain’t doing it ever again.

 It was the second author of those two that took the cake for me.
 This project had a LOT of images.
 Uncopyrighted ones he had found a lot of on the internet from doing Google searches, and then placed them in the book where he wanted them.

 He wanted me to get him an ISBN and find a cover artist for him.
-I politely declined all the extra tasks, and answered every question he would ask me in email, which were at least one per day for a while.
+I politely declined all the extra tasks as well, and gave him some referrals instead, as well as answered every question he would ask me in email, which were at least one per day for a while.

 Did I mention he only paid the first half, and then due to circumstances beyond his control which I won’t say more about, wasn’t going to be able to pay the second half?